Skip to content

 Religious Education

-As a school, we have adopted the 2020-2025 locally agreed Derbyshire syllabus for Religious Education.
+As a school, we have adopted the 2025-2030 locally agreed Derbyshire syllabus for Religious Education.
 RE must be provided for all registered pupils in state-funded schools in England, including those in the sixth form, unless withdrawn by their parents (or withdrawing themselves if they are aged 18 or over).
-It is a necessary part of a ‘broad and balanced curriculum’.
+If parents wish to withdraw their child from Religious Education, they must contact the Governing Body in writing.
+RE is a necessary part of a ‘broad and balanced curriculum’.
 As a Local Authority school, we must follow the Derbyshire County Council Agreed Syllabus.
 The RE curriculum is drawn up by the Standing Advisory Council on Religious Education (SACRE), and ‘shall reflect the fact that the religious traditions in Great Britain are in the main Christian, while taking account of the teaching and practices of the other principal religions represented in Great Britain’ (Education Act, 1996).

 Intent